Get in touch

 5. Browser Language-Based Personalisation

-Strategy: Customise the content on your web pages to match the default language settings defined in your users’ browsers.
+Strategy: Personalize content on your web pages to match the default language settings defined in your users’ browsers.
 This may include translating your call-to-actions or redirecting to a page that matches the user’s default language.

 According to a survey by CSA Research, 76% of consumers are more likely to purchase if the website is in their native language.
 Therefore, implementing this strategy can significantly increase your user engagement and conversion rates, especially if you have a diverse audience.